elcruzo/ElCruzo/README.md

-# Hi there 👋
+# Hi there, 👋

-### I'm Ayomide Adekoya, call me ElCruzo
+### I'm Ayomide Adekoya; call me ElCruzo

-A self-motivated and enthusiastic Software developer with a thorough understanding of Software engineering principles, and a passion for Robotics and Autonomous Systems.
-I am keen on developing dynamic systems and scalable applications to gain the much needed expertise which, in the near future, I intend to apply to the technology industry.
+A self-motivated and enthusiastic Software developer with a thorough understanding of Software engineering principles and a passion for Robotics and Autonomous systems.
+I am keen on developing dynamic systems and scalable applications to gain the much-needed experience that, in the near future, I intend to apply to make significant contributions to the ever-changing world of technology.

 I'm currently pursuing my Bachelors' degree in Electrical Engineering (major) and Computer Science (minor) at [Howard University](https://www.howard.edu).
 I'm open to new opportunities and looking to gain as much experience as possible.